Anatomy of a Top CTO: Skills & Salary

 Where Chief Technology Officers Work

-In an article published at Forbes, Timour Procopovich explains, “Every company looking to implement software solutions needs one tech-savvy person who can make essential decisions around the technological aspects of the software.
-It’s important to have someone on the business’s side who understands both the nuanced needs the system should meet and the technological aspects of meeting those needs.”
+In an article published at Forbes, Timour Procopovich says, "Every company looking to implement software solutions needs one tech-savvy person who can make essential decisions around the technological aspects of the software.
+It's important to have someone on the business's side who understands both the nuanced needs the system should meet and the technological aspects of meeting those needs."
+The tech team, led by the CTO, builds and manages the tech to meet these needs.

 IBM